ampotos/dynStruct/README.md

 			 4 bytes were accessed by 0x0000000000400624 (main : 0x00000000004005f9) 1 times

 ```
-Now all the read access done by the libc because of the call to puts are listed.
+Now all the read access done by the libc are listed.
-We can see the 2 strlen used by puts to print our string.